What is OPTIKNEE?

 To date, the OPTIKNEE group has conducted 7 systematic reviews:

 - Long-term quality of life, work limitation, physical activity, economic cost and disease burden following ACL and meniscal injury: a systematic review and meta-analysis for the OPTIKNEE consensus

 - Risk factors for knee osteoarthritis after traumatic knee injury: a systematic review and meta-analysis of randomised controlled trials and cohort studies for the OPTIKNEE Consensus

 - Rehabilitation after anterior cruciate ligament and meniscal injuries: A best-evidence synthesis of systematic reviews for the OPTIKNEE Consensus

-- The effects of different management strategies or rehabilitation approach on knee joint structural and molecular biomarkers following knee injury: A systematic review of randomized controlled trials for the OPTIKNEE Consensus
+- The effects of different management strategies or rehabilitation approaches on knee joint structural and molecular biomarkers following traumatic knee injury: A systematic review of randomized controlled trials for the OPTIKNEE Consensus

 - Meaningful thresholds for patient-reported outcomes following interventions for anterior cruciate ligament tear or traumatic meniscus injury: a systematic review for the OPTIKNEE Consensus

 - What tests should be used to assess functional performance in youth and young adults following anterior cruciate ligament or meniscal injury?
 A systematic review of measurement properties for the OPTIKNEE consensus

 - Measurement properties for muscle strength tests following anterior cruciate ligament and/or meniscus injury: What tests to use and where do we need to go?
 A systematic review with meta-analyses for the OPTIKNEE consensus